GnR98/WASDI-FadeOut/docs/urs/ursScripts.md

 ### 2.1 Context and Motivation
 <a name="sp2.2"></a>
 WASDI operates in various fields including the development of an algorithm capable of recognizing if a water leak has happened near a pipe.
-To achieve that they need to train an AI with a correct dataset, part of this dataset is inside a database with coordinates of places where a leak has already occured and repaired.
+To achieve that they need to train a Machine Learning model with a correct dataset, part of this dataset is inside a database with coordinates of places where a leak has already occured and repaired.
 Correcting,improving and filtering the dataset are the objectives of the three classes described in the document.

 ### 2.2 Project Obectives